akeneo/pim-api-docs/content/guides/print-connection/introduction.md

 4. [Reconcile PIM data with print capabilities](step3-reconcile-PIM-data-with-print-features.html)
 Discover how you can use PIM data on paper products.
 5. [Starting your first version](step4-define-your-first-scope.html)
-What are Akeneo's recommendations for starting the first version of a print connector?
+What are Akeneo's recommendations for starting the first version of a print App?